BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 1. A single consolidated SpecFlow .feature file exists for this configuration (multiple SpecFlows must be exceptions) SpecFlow must be at right place (rule 'Jump to test' opens  SpecFlows file)
-1. The interpretation of the original business requirement is explicitly written and reviewed in the SpecFlow A comment details rule and how to read examples.A comment details rule and how to read examples.
+1. The interpretation of the original business requirement is explicitly written and reviewed in the SpecFlow A comment details rule and how to read examples.
-1. The SpecFlow contains sufficient test cases, including cases with missing data
+1. The SpecFlow contains sufficient test cases, including cases with missing data (all inputs are null).
 1. The SpecFlow is associated directly to the configuration via GAIN Studio 'Jump to test' opens  SpecFlows file.
 1. The configuration has comments pointing to corresponding sections of the the SpecFlow for reference